MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/bmcstore.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a Bing Merchant Center store.
+description: Defines a Microsoft Merchant Center store.
 ---
 # BMCStore Data Object - Campaign Management
-Defines a Bing Merchant Center store.
+Defines a Microsoft Merchant Center store.

-Elements of this object are defined in the Bing Merchant Center store, and read-only in Bing Ads.
-Values of elements do not restrict Bing Ads features.
-For example, a Bing Shopping campaign and product ad may be added whether the *IsActive* element is set to true or false.
+Elements of this object are defined in the Microsoft Merchant Center store, and read-only in Microsoft Advertising.
+Values of elements do not restrict Microsoft Advertising features.
+For example, a Microsoft Shopping campaign and product ad may be added whether the *IsActive* element is set to true or false.

 ## Syntax
 ```xml